 I am not sure why these textiles sculptures appeal to me so much but perhaps it is because they combine stitched painted fabrics with her innovative fire technique and consequentially also cross boundaries regarding natural forms with mechanics and wearable art or just simply as a floral style sculpture on a piece of discarded piece of driftwood.

-I notice on her Facebook page a new piece which is incorporating poppies onto a radiation mask which she has titled ‘Sometimes the Poison is the Cure’ and Wendy has given me her very kind permission to use her image.
+I notice on Ms Moyer’s Facebook page a new piece which is incorporating poppies onto a radiation mask which she has titled ‘Sometimes the Poison is the Cure’ and Wendy has given me her very kind permission to use her image.
 This new piece has very personal resonance for me as I will be a 17 year survivor of a very rare cancer May 2017 and have worn that mask during my own treatment and so to see an artist use it to portray the cure whilst having the poppies as a sign of remembrance is very poignant for me and anyone else who knows the horrors of radiation as I understand Wendy Moyer does herself – she has turned something that is not pleasant but sometimes necessary to endure into a very thought provoking sculpture and also one that is very beautiful and signifies survival often against the odds …. the poppies of Flanders grew in land that had been ravaged by war and yet still grew with beauty and strength.

 Judy Tadman – rope sculptures.
 I am realising I am a lover of organic style sculptures including the work of willow artist Laura Ellen Bacon and the work of Judy Tadman consequentially really appeals particularly perhaps due to the similarities to the former artist’s work but in a different medium.
 On first viewing in a photograph these large seed pods appear to be perhaps made of clay rather than a textile of some nature but they are formed with a combination or rope and crochet type techniques.